Hands on: Sony A7 IV review

 More megapixels means smaller photosites on the A7 IV's sensor, of course, so Sony has used image processing to help in areas like low-light performance.
 We haven't been able to inspect the A7 IV's raw files yet because Adobe Camera Raw doesn't yet support it, but the early signs are certainly promising – if not exactly a major step up from the A7 III.

-The exception to this is likely to be the A7 IV's 4K video quality, as it's now able to oversample 4K/30p video the sensor's 7K resolution (the A7 III, by contrast, had to crop in its equivalent mode).
-But we'll need more time with the camera's video to be definitive about its quality compared to today's rivals.
+The exception to this is likely to be the A7 IV's 4K video quality, as it's now able to oversample 4K/30p video from the sensor's 7K resolution (the A7 III, by contrast, had a crop in its equivalent mode).
+But we'll need more time with the camera's video skills to be definitive about its quality compared to today's rivals.

 When it comes to stills, though, the A7 IV is undoubtedly a very capable camera.
 It's possible to push your sensitivity up to ISO 6400 and achieve very good results, even when light is scarce.